 Being fit and healthy is a necessity in today’s day and age.
-With obesity markers rising across the country, junk food has come under the fire again for being the reason behind the dropping health statistics in children.
+With obesity markers rising across the country, junk food has come under fire again for being the reason behind the dropping health statistics in children.
 But is food the problem or the children themselves?
 A line between freedom of choice and restriction of an item for better health will arise soon enough.

-This theme can quickly get complicated, and kids might have a difficult time in coming to terms with it.
+This theme can quickly get complicated, and kids might have a difficult time coming to terms with it.
 There are instances where a child’s mistake ends up in a penalty that has to be suffered by the parents.
-On the other hand, since children are a result of the upbringing provided by the parents, the argument can be turned to face the other side as well.
+On the other hand, since children are a result of the upbringing provided by their parents, the argument can be turned to face the other side as well.

 9. Should You Save Your Allowance or Spend it All Away?

-Pocket money or a small allowance is what allows kids to explore other facets of life in their early age.
+Pocket money or a small allowance is what allows kids to explore other facets of life in an early age.
 While parents tend to provide everything for them, the core point of the allowance is to teach the child a habit of saving and understanding the economy better.
 However, children may prefer to look at the allowance as a temporary gift and spend it in ways of their choosing.

 10. Do Children Need Privacy in Their Lives?

-Teens would love to get involved in this debate, since that is pretty much the age most children start rebelling to express their independence.
+Teens would love to get involved in this debate since that is pretty much the age most children start rebelling to express their independence.
 However, teens are also at a very vulnerable juncture of their lives, and parents need to be aware of their activities in order to guide and advise them.